Laurent Hoffmayer

-Laurent Hoffmayer (15 July 1768 – 9 August 1842) was a German officer of the French Imperial Army notably serving as Colonel of the 2nd Dragoon Regiment and later Empress's Dragoons of the Imperial Guard and lead that regiment the Battle of Waterloo.
+Laurent Hoffmayer (15 July 1768 – 9 August 1842) was a German officer of the French Imperial Army notably serving as Colonel of the 2nd Dragoon Regiment and later Empress's Dragoons of the Imperial Guard, leading that regiment at the Battle of Waterloo.

 Biography

 Chevalier of the 11th Hussar Regiment during the Consulate period.

 Early years

 Laurent Hoffmayer began his army career on 4 September 1792 after volunteering to join the newly formed Germanic Legion.
 When this legion was dissolved on 22 June 1793, Hoffmayer transferred to the 11th Hussar Regiment with the rank of Brigadier, equivalent to that of ensign.
 He later served in the Army of the Rhine, and earned his promotion to second lieutenant and was wounded at the Battle of Pozzolo on 25 December 1800.

 By September 1803, after Napoleon's rise to power, Hoffmayer became Lieutenant Colonel of the 11th Hussars, and when this regiments is converted to the 29th Dragoon Regiment that year, he continues to serve as commanding officer.
 In 1805, the regiment is sent to the Italian Peninsula as part of the Army of Italy and while serving under command of Marshal André Masséna partakes in the Battle of Caldiero on 30 October.
 The regiment remains in the new Kingdom of Naples in 1806 and 1807.